Th30utcast/MARP-Guide-AI/docs/events/event-catalogue.md

 **Consumer Action:**

-(Planned) The Monitoring Service will subscribe to this event and:
+The Analytics Service subscribes to this event and:
-1. Log errors for debugging
+1. Logs errors for debugging
-2. Track extraction failure patterns
+2. Tracks extraction failure patterns
-3. Trigger alerts for repeated failures
+3. Monitors document processing reliability

 ---